detekoi/compact-chat-overlay/README.md

 - **Width**: Change the width of the chat window
 - **Max Messages**: Control how many chat messages to show before removing older ones
 - **Show Timestamps**: Toggle message timestamps
-- **Theme**: Choose between Default or Polar Bear Cafe theme presets
+- **Theme**: Choose from multiple themes including Dark, Light, Natural, Transparent, Pink, and Cyberpunk

 ## Customization Tips

-- For a transparent background, reduce the opacity slider to 0.
+- Use the Transparent theme for a clean overlay on top of your gameplay.
 - For better readability, keep font sizes between 12-16px.
 - Position the chat overlay where it won't overlap with important game elements.
+- The settings panel stays visible and usable even with transparent backgrounds.
+- Try the Cyberpunk theme for a neon-style game streaming aesthetic.

 ## Technical Details